Last Updated on September 12, 2024 by Surender Kumar

 3. Be familiar with treatments

-If you have trouble getting pregnant, it’s important to know about all the different treatments you have available.
+If you have trouble getting pregnant, it’s important to know about all the different treatments available, ranging from modern medicine to traditional based ones.
 The treatment usually depends on the cause of the conception issues, so you first need to analyze that.
 In order to get your answers, you and your partner need to have a number of fertility tests such as STI tests, ultrasounds, and sperm count checks.

-When you get the results, your doctor will suggest one of the following therapies: hormone therapy, IVF and its variations or artificial insemination.
+Irrespective of the mode of treatment, what matters is that you find the best possible solution for your current predicament.
+And that means getting the test results as soon as possible.
+Once that is done, your doctor will suggest one of the following therapies: hormone therapy, IVF and its variations, or artificial insemination.
 While all of these can work, there are no guarantees.
 It depends on the number of cycles, age, and health.

 For example, women over 35 have a 10% chance of getting pregnant after one IVF cycle, but a 30% chance after 8 cycles.